 Fashion Sketchbook for 16 to 18 Year Olds

-- How to source and research for inspiration.
+- How to source and do visual research for inspiration.

 - Developing and presenting your fashion ideas.

-- Different techniques and media will be explored so that you can explore different types of drawing and presentation skills.
+- Exploring various techniques and media in order to explore different types of drawing and presentation skills.

-- There will be guided study trips to venues for you explore as points of reference.
-This may include London's shops, street markets, current exhibitions or museum galleries.
+- Guided study trips to explore as source of inspiration.
+This may include specialist shops, current exhibitions or museum galleries.

 Who should take this course?